 Handling of information

-As a customer in Sellmer Klinik, we collect and handle a variety of personal data about you, our customer.
+At Sellmer Clinic, we collect and handle a variety of personal data about you, our customer.

 Types of information

-Sellmer Klinik collects and handles the following types of personal data about you:
+Sellmer Clinic collects and handles the following types of personal data about you:

 Common categories of personal data